-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
+Prayer: Attend to the pleas of your people with heavenly care, O Lord, we pray, that they may see what must be done and gain strength to do what they have seen.
+Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.

-Contemplation: Have you ever experienced the great healing power associated with forgiveness?
+Contemplation: Do you know the healing power of forgiveness?
 Remember what we pray for each time we pray the "Lord's Prayer" - "forgive us our trespasses as we forgive those who trespass against us."
 Before we can fully experience God's love and mercy in forgiving us, we must first extend that same level of love and mercy to those who seek our forgiveness.
 If we don't we risk placing walls between us and the love and mercy of Christ.
 The Lord is every ready to bring us healing of body, mind and soul.
 Do you allow anything to keep you from experiencing the love and mercy and forgiveness of Jesus Christ?